eminyagiz42/code-kata-java-groovy/README.md

 This is personal # javaKata.
-I am going to practice, follow my curiousity and solve some leetcode questions.
+I am going to practice, follow my curiosity and solve some leetcode questions.

 My Java & Spring Bookmarks (Not ordered yet!)